nbagnard/mongosql/errors.md

 - **Resolution Steps:** Define all fields in the schema to ensure that the schema is sufficiently defined.
 Additionally, try to avoid setting `additional_properties` to true.
   Instead, choose to fully define the schema.

+### Error 3026

+- **Description:** A field within the schema is a polymorphic object type (e.g., consider a field that could either be a `document` or `int`), so it can't be flattened.
+  Flattening only works on object (AKA document) types, so if there is a possibility that some field may not be a document, then it can't be flattened.
+- **Common Causes:** Trying to flatten a collection that has a schema containing a field that is a polymorphic object type.
+For example, assuming that a collection named `coll` has a field that is a polymorphic object type, then the query `SELECT * FROM FLATTEN(coll)` will cause this error
+- **Resolution Steps:** You can only flatten object types, so if you want a field to have the possibility of being flattened, the schema for that field MUST be an object type.
+  To fix this error, you must either stop trying to flatten collections that have fields with polymorphic object types, or you must change the schema for those fields to be an object type only.

 ### Error 3027

 - **Description:** The same UNWIND option is defined more than once.